-&lt;sup>1 For the purposes of this priority, "high-intensity needs" refers to a complex array of disabilities (e.g., multiple disabilities, significant cognitive disabilities, significant physical disabilities significant sensory disabilities, significant autism, significant emotional disabilities, or significant learning disabilities, including dyslexia) or the needs of children with these disabilities requiring intensive, individualized intervention(s) (i.e., that are specifically designed to address persistent learning or behavior difficulties, implemented with greater frequency and for an extended duration than is commonly available in a typical classroom or early intervention setting, or which require personnel to have knowledge and skills in identifying and implementing multiple evidencebased interventions).
+1 For the purposes of this priority, "high-intensity needs" refers to a complex array of disabilities (e.g., multiple disabilities, significant cognitive disabilities, significant physical disabilities, significant sensory disabilities, significant autism, significant emotional disabilities, or significant learning disabilities, including dyslexia) or the needs of children with these disabilities requiring intensive, individualized intervention(s) (i.e., that are specifically designed to address persistent learning or behavior difficulties, implemented with greater frequency and for an extended duration than is commonly available in a typical classroom or early intervention setting, or which require personnel to have knowledge and skills in identifying and implementing multiple evidencebased interventions).

-&lt;sup>2 For the purposes of this priority, "interdisciplinary" refers to preparing scholars from two or more graduate degree programs in either (a) special education or early intervention and one or more related services through shared coursework, group assignments, and coordinated field experiences; or (b) two or more related services through shared coursework, group assignments, and coordinated field experiences.
+2 For the purposes of this priority, "interdisciplinary" refers to preparing scholars from two or more graduate degree programs in either (a) special education or early intervention and one or more related services through shared coursework, group assignments, and coordinated field experiences; or (b) two or more related services through shared coursework, group assignments, and coordinated field experiences.
 Different graduate degree programs across more than one institution of higher education may partner to develop an interdisciplinary project.

-For the purpose of this priority, "interdisciplinary" does not include: (a) Individual scholars who receive two or more graduate degrees; (b) one graduate degree program that prepares scholars with different areas of focus; (c) one graduate degree program that offers interdisciplinary content but does not prepare scholars from two or more degree programs together; or (d) one graduate degree program in special education, early intervention, and related services partnering with a graduate degree program other than special education, early intervention, or related services.
+(b) one graduate degree program that prepares scholars with different areas of focus; (c) one graduate degree program that offers interdisciplinary content but does not prepare scholars from two or more degree programs together; or (d) one graduate degree program in special education, early intervention, and related services partnering with a graduate degree program other than special education, early intervention, or related services.
 Programs in which scholars receive only a certificate or endorsement without a graduate degree are not eligible.

-&lt;sup>3For the purposes of this priority, "related services" includes the following: Speech-language pathology and audiology services; interpreting services; psychological services; applied behavior analysis; physical therapy and occupational therapy; recreation, including therapeutic recreation; social work services; counseling services, including rehabilitation counseling; and orientation and mobility services.
+3For the purposes of this priority, "related services" includes the following: Speech-language pathology and audiology services; interpreting services; psychological services; applied behavior analysis; physical therapy and occupational therapy; recreation, including therapeutic recreation; social work services; counseling services, including rehabilitation counseling; and orientation and mobility services.

-&lt;sup>4For the purposes of this priority, "high-need school" refers to a public elementary or secondary school that is a "high-need local educational agency (LEA)," "high-poverty," "implementing a comprehensive support and improvement plan," or "implementing a targeted support and improvement plan" as defined in footnotes 8, 9, 10, and 11, respectively.
+4For the purposes of this priority, "high-need school" refers to a public elementary or secondary school that is a "high-need local educational agency (LEA)," "high-poverty," "implementing a comprehensive support and improvement plan," or "implementing a targeted support and improvement plan" as defined in footnotes 9, 10, 11, and 12, respectively.